unknown-horizons/unknown-horizons/README.md

  * [Instructions for Windows](https://github.com/unknown-horizons/unknown-horizons/wiki/Windows)
  * [Instructions for OS X](https://github.com/unknown-horizons/unknown-horizons/wiki/MacOS)

 If you want to start hacking on Unknown Horizons, check out [this guide](https://github.com/unknown-horizons/unknown-horizons/wiki/Getting-started) and contact us to help you get started.
+A [development workflow](development/docker/) with containers is also available.
 We have easy tasks for starters [here](https://github.com/unknown-horizons/unknown-horizons/issues?q=is%3Aopen+is%3Aissue+label%3AD-starter).

 ## Dependencies